eslchill/cubespace-norms/readme.md

 Cubespace cannot accommodate separate work areas for pet-owners and those with allergies or those that are otherwise uncomfortable with pets.
 We prioritize the wellbeing of our staff and the work that they do in the office.
 Those who wish to bring their dog to campus to participate in Libraries sanctioned dog related activities, for example, should make arrangements to work in another part of the Libraries those days.

 ## Communal spaces
-These spaces contain shared resources, e.g. the microwave and refrigerator, but also represent an opportunity to share what we bring, e.g. baked goods; and to interact and collaborate.
+These spaces contain shared resources, e.g. the microwave and refrigerator, but also represent an opportunity to share what we bring, e.g. baked goods, art, celebratory events, humor; and to interact and collaborate.
 Maintaining these spaces is a shared responsibility.

 ### Kitchen
 - Clean up after yourself before leaving kitchen area; i.e., promptly wash dishes when finished and don’t leave dirty ones in the sink.